 We are seeing a lot of electronic devices and their usage in the real world.
-Wireless technology plays a key role in the present generation, especially the Bluetooth and the Wi-Fi networks.
+Wireless technology plays a key role in the present generation, especially Bluetooth and Wi-Fi networks.

-Today, we are going to discuss the similarities and the differences between the Wi-Fi and Bluetooth networks.
+Today, we are going to discuss the similarities and differences between Wi-Fi and Bluetooth networks.

 The Wi-Fi and Bluetooth adapters use the same USB technology, but their type of use is different.
 The USB Wi-Fi adapter connects to the internet, whereas the Bluetooth adapter connects to the Bluetooth network at a 2.4 GHz frequency.